-Apptus eSales Lifestyle uses several different algorithms to determine the relevance of a product given its current context, including product life cycle analysis, visitor behavioural insights, exposure strategies, merchandising actions such as promotions or demotions, as well as business domain knowledge.
+Apptus eSales 4 uses several different algorithms to determine the relevance of a product given its current context, including product life cycle analysis, visitor behavioral insights, exposure strategies, merchandising actions such as promotions or demotions, as well as business domain knowledge.
 Together, these algorithms provide a powerful ranking which in turn results in highly relevant general product listings for any given context.

 The product relevance ranking is a fundamental part of the different types of product listings, such as search results and category listings.
 It also plays a part of the different product recommendations.

 Relevancy of a product changes over time.
-Apptus eSales Lifestyle uses various behaviour driven algorithms to calculate momentary relevance in order to show what is relevant right now.
+Apptus eSales 4 uses various behavior driven algorithms to calculate momentary relevance in order to show what is relevant right now.
 This includes an iteration of Apptus own patented Top Seller algorithm (US Patent No. 10 528 577) which intelligently balances trending products with consistent sellers in product listings.

 Objective driven relevance¶

-Exposure strategies is a concept that enables merchandisers to have Apptus eSales Lifestyle optimise its algorithms for product exposure towards different business objectives.
+Exposure strategies is a concept that enables merchandisers to have Apptus eSales 4 optimise its algorithms for product exposure towards different business objectives.

 There are three different exposure strategies available: